repldex/mobile-app/README.md

 (API and frontend).

 # WARNING
-⚠️ This repository is currently unstable and the contents should not be installed on any devices. ⚠️
+⚠️ This repository is currently unstable and the contents should not be installed on any devices other than a AVD emulator! ⚠️

 # Contributing
 - Fork the repository and setup your enviornment.